 Under the Turkish taxation system, tax losses can be carried forward to be offset against future taxable income for up to five years.
 Tax losses cannot be carried back to offset profits from previous periods.

-At 30 June 2010 and 31 December 2009, total tax liability comprised of the following:
+At 31 December, total tax liability comprised the following: